 Article

-UK SOX: five ways culture will be the key to compliance
+UK Corporate Governance Code: five ways culture will be the key to compliance

-With a UK version of the Sarbanes-Oxley (SOX) act looming, what do business leaders need to consider when it comes to the culture of their organisation?
-We discuss why it matters and how to go about looking at it.
+With the recent FRC update to the UK Corporate Governance Code (the Code), what do business leaders need to consider when it comes to the culture of their organisation?
+Jacky Griffiths discusses why it matters and how to go about looking at it.

-We believe there are two key points to consider when looking at culture and its role in driving compliance with regimes like UK SOX:
+We believe there are two key points to consider when looking at culture and its role in supporting your organisation deliver against the Code's requirements:

-2 embedding that culture to build consistency and alignment, reducing risk
+2 ensuring the culture is fully embedded across your organisation, with no unhelpful sub-cultures to ensure consistency and alignment, reducing risk

-So, what's the difference between just implementing a UK SOX plan and building SOX compliance into your culture?
+So, what's the difference between just implementing requirements of the Code and building compliance into your culture?

-Both methods require a clear plan, an understanding of what's needed, the goal your organisation wants to achieve, and how you measure success.
-But building a culture also needs to be clearly linked to your organisation's strategy itself, where good governance that aligns to your organisation’s values can be added.
+Both tasks require a clear plan, an understanding of what's needed, the goal your organisation wants to achieve, and how you measure success.
+But building a culture also needs to be clearly linked to your organisation's strategy itself, where good governance that aligns to your organisation’s goals and values is key.

 Once this is done, there are then five key elements to consider: